Independent financial professionals are on the front lines of a real war

 High-profile companies like Yahoo, Wells Fargo and Target have faced substantial fines for failure to protect client data; San Francisco’s public transit system was hacked and held for ransom; and the FBI is currently investigating Russia’s involvement in cyberbreaches during the U.S. presidential elections.
 Events like these keep cybersecurity at the forefront of the national dialogue.
 This focus comes as the financial industry, part of the nation’s critical infrastructure, is experiencing a tremendous surge in network cyberpenetration.

 Cybercrime is the number one risk to the U.S. financial system according to former SEC chairwoman Mary Jo White.
-Cody Siebert, a financial advisor with Siebert and Briggs Wealth Management Advisors, agrees.
+Cody Siebert, a financial professional with Siebert and Briggs Wealth Management Advisors, agrees.
 Siebert is also a special interest group chief for the financial sector of Houston InfraGard Alliance, a collaboration developed by the Department of Homeland Security and the FBI to increase awareness and prevention education.
 Cybercrime is a real war threatening the financial world, Siebert said.
-In response to the rising threat of cyberattacks, regulators are stepping up the requirements firms will need to have in place to ensure advisors are adequately protecting sensitive client data.
+In response to the rising threat of cyberattacks, regulators are stepping up the requirements firms will need to have in place to ensure financial professionals are adequately protecting sensitive client data.

 Cybersecurity has been on regulators’ radar for some time.
 Both FINRA and SEC have conducted sweeps the past few years, evaluating financial service firms’ cybersecurity programs and probing for weaknesses.
-Both have also introduced cybersafety regulations for financial advisors and levied substantial noncompliance fines.
+Both have also introduced cybersafety regulations for financial professionals and levied substantial noncompliance fines.
 The push for increased cybersecurity measures and regulations by these and other regulatory agencies comes at a time when they are also pushing for a reduction in operating fees.

 “This is an almost impossible paradox that will continue to increase vulnerabilities in this critical infrastructure of our country,” said Siebert.